-The State Aid and Financial Planning Service currently serves 648 school districts and 32 BOCES.
+The State Aid and Financial Planning Service currently serves 650 school districts and 33 BOCES.
 The service continues to provide much needed technical support to school districts across the state.
-The increased use of teleconferencing technology allows the staff to provide updates and information in real time.
-In addition, the STAC and Special Education aid reporting service increased the number of participating districts by six and are now servicing 31 districts statewide.
+The increased use of teleconferencing technology, allows the staff to provide updates and information in real time.
+In addition, the STAC (System to Track and Account for Children) and Special Education Aid Reporting service increased the number of participating districts by five and are now serving 36 districts statewide.
 Both services provide much needed support for school administrators as they navigate through the complexity of school aid and the school business management system.